-Many routers and switches can collect IP traffic statistics and periodically export them in form of flow records to Flow Sensor.
-Since the flow protocol already performs pre-aggregation of traffic data, the flow data sent to Flow Sensor is much smaller than the monitored traffic, and this makes the Flow Sensor a good option for monitoring remote or high-traffic networks.
-The advantages and disadvantages of flow-based monitoring are listed in the Choosing a Method of Traffic Monitoring and DDoS Detection section.
+Most routers and many enterprise switches are able to collect IP traffic statistics and export them as flow records to Flow Sensor.
+Since the flow protocol performs pre-aggregation of traffic data, the flows sent to Flow Sensor are much smaller than the monitored traffic.
+This makes Flow Sensor an excellent option for monitoring remote or high-traffic networks.
+The advantages and disadvantages of flow-based monitoring versus packet-based monitoring are listed in the Choosing a Method of Traffic Monitoring chapter.

 To add a Flow Sensor, click the [+] button from the title bar of the Configuration » Components panel.
 To modify an existing Flow Sensor, go to Configuration » Components and click its name.